GeorgeZisis95/top-recipes/README.md

 I might make the text change on hover with ::after. -> Done

 ### Links
-For the links I'm thinking the box should show an image and when I hove the image it blurs and shows the food title
+For the links I'm thinking the box should show an image and when I hove the image it blurs and shows the food title -> Done